 WACD advocates for the interests of Washington State’s 45 local conservation districts.
-We testify before the Washington State Legislature, submit letters and comments on proposed rules and legislation, and regularly meet with lawmakers and agencies to advance beneficial policy related to voluntary conservation.
+We testify before the Washington State Legislature, submit letters and comments on proposed rules and legislation, and regularly meet with lawmakers and agencies to advance policy that benefits voluntary conservation.

 WACD’s team also engages our membership each spring with a Legislative Day to help connect conservation districts with state legislators.
-The event serves as an opportunity for conservation districts to advocate for policies that benefit them directly and educate decision-makers on the ins and outs of district work.
+The event serves as an opportunity for conservation districts to advocate for policies that benefit them directly and to familiarize decision-makers on the ins and outs of conservation district work.

 COMMUNICATIONS and EDUCATION

 WACD regularly communicates information to members and partners

 - WACD’s public-facing website helps to inform the general public, agencies, and lawmakers about Washington’s conservation districts, the importance of locally led conservation, and the role of WACD in advancing the interests of our member conservation districts.

 - Our members and partners website provides more granular, detailed information of importance to our member districts and partners.

 - A regular newsletter is sent to subscribers to alert them to the most important and urgent items before WACD.